Combining quantum noise reduction resources: a practical approach: Outlook

-The quantum-enhanced sensing techniques presented in this article are especially useful in the context of direct dark matter detection as previously discussed.
-Our techniques may also be used in impulse metrology experiments such as sensing the collisions from background gas particles.
-In order to practically implement the momentum sensing technique, we can use specific designs of optomechanical system or an electrical system for readout.
-The electrical alternative is part of an ongoing work by some of the authors here and will be explored in a separate manuscript.
-The analysis in this article provides the key insight that we may reduce the noise floor for an optomechanical sensor by combining backaction evasion through a momentum measurement and squeezing.
-Moreover, the momentum sensing approach has advantages in terms of bandwidth and a reduction in technical noise caused by power fluctuations.
-We foresee that deploying these techniques would aid in reducing the measurement-induced noise floor for optomechanical sensors and would pave the way for extremely sensitive impulse detections.
+The quantum-enhanced sensing techniques we introduce are especially useful in the context of direct dark matter detection, as previously discussed \cite{carney2020proposal, carney2021ultralight}.
+Our techniques may also be used in impulse metrology experiments, such as sensing the collisions from background gas particles.
+In order to implement the momentum sensing technique, we can use specific designs of optomechanical systems or an electrical system for readout~\cite{richman2023general}.
+Our analysis provides key insights that we may reduce the noise floor for an optomechanical sensor by combining backaction evasion, through a momentum measurement, and squeezing.
+Moreover, the momentum sensing approach has advantages in terms of bandwidth and robustness of the protocol at higher power.
+We foresee that deploying these techniques would aid in reducing the measurement-induced noise floor for optomechanical sensors and would pave the way for extremely sensitive impulse detection, beneficial to applications such as the search for dark matter.